vtu81/IoTwebsite/README.md

 "proxy": "http://localhost:3001", # proxy for the frontend to the backend
 ```

 Well, you should see the home page now :).
 But it's not done yet!
-You should also set up the MySQL database and the [EMQX Enterprise](https://www.emqx.cn/products/enterprise) MQTT server for the whole website to work.
+You should also set up the MySQL database, the [EMQX Enterprise](https://www.emqx.cn/products/enterprise) MQTT server, and the simulated IoT client devices for the whole website to work.

 ### MySQL Server